START YOUR JOURNEY TOWARDS

 Visible link to Screening Form: https://forms.gle/ohFx62pm41UzZwH49

 Are you struggling with managing your chronic pain or illness?
 Do you feel like a failure because you can’t contribute like you used to?
 Do you miss your “old self?”
 Imagine if you could manage your pain and illness better so that you can work, cook dinner, play with your kids, resume your hobby…get back to your “old self!”
-With support from others who have “been there” and learning skills to help you manage your energy and thoughts, you can learn to manage the effects of pain/illness better.
+With support from others who have “been there” and are battling similar things, you can learn skills to help you manage your energy and thoughts, you can learn to manage the effects of pain/illness better.
+The name “Battle Buddies” came from a member of the support group who expressed her appreciation for being able to talk about the nitty-gritty aspects of living with chronic pain/illness with others in the group.
+Those who are not fighting the same battle sometimes just can’t really understand.
 Are you ready to learn how to LIVE your life with chronic pain/illness?

 This VIRTUAL SUPPORT GROUP can give you the support you need and teach you some of the most important skills for managing your chronic physical pain/illness and helping you LIVE WELL WITH CHRONIC PAIN/ILLNESS.